Benjamin-Dev-HH/Fitness-Tracker-App/README.md

 ## Overview

-The Fitness Tracker App is a modern application designed to help users track their fitness journey.
+The Fitness Tracker App is a modern application designed to help you track your fitness journey.
 It integrates with popular APIs like Google Fit and Strava to provide seamless tracking of workouts, nutrition, and overall health metrics.
-The app is optimized for both desktop and mobile platforms.
+The app will be optimized for both desktop and mobile platforms.

 ### Key Features